Asamadchalchal/KSBLPDSProject/README.md

 # KSBLPDSProject
-This is the main script file.
+This is the final script file for our project.

 Group members:
 1) Abdul Samad